Nanosolar: Technology

 The company used thin film technology to manufacture CIGS solar cells, a technology involving a semiconductor material made of copper, indium, gallium and selenium, and achieved an efficiency of up to 19.9% in laboratory samples at the time.

 The company's technology gained early industry recognition with the presentation of a Small Times Magazine award at a leading nanotech business event in 2005.
 Technical details of Nanosolar's manufacturing techniques have been disclosed in patent applications.
 Some information about their process became available in a Scientific American article (in German).
-These details involved a semiconductor ink that it claimed would enable it to produce solar cells with a basic printing process, rather than using slow and expensive high-vacuum based thin-film deposition processes.
+These details involved a semiconductor ink that it claimed would allow it to produce solar cells with a basic printing process, rather than using slow and expensive high-vacuum based thin-film deposition processes.
 The ink was deposited on a flexible substrate (the “paper”), and then nanocomponents in the ink aligned themselves properly via molecular self-assembly.

 Nanosolar's solar cells were verified by NREL to be as efficient as 14.6% in 2006, 15.3% in 2009, and 17.1% in 2011.
 Efficiencies for then-current production panels were said to be 8-9%, with plans to submit panels with 10-11% efficiency for IEC certification in the fall of 2010.

 In September 2009, Nanosolar announced the launch of production at a rate of 640 MW annually; however, ramp-up to volume production after the announcement took an additional six months, limiting actual production in 2009 to an estimated 4 MW, and as of August 2010 the plant was still ramping up toward its announced capacity.
 Since the hiring of new CEO Geoff Tate, the company declined to discuss its actual manufacturing capacity, but said that its target for 2010 was to ship panels for "several ... megawatt-size projects" and "[build] panels for projects that have been identified that can help build the case for an operating history and bankability in 2011."